MattGarner03/Stock-Market-Prediction/README.md

 # Quantitative Index Constituent Signals

 A **systematic mean‑reversion overlay** for index investing.
-Instead of buying the whole benchmark every month, we buy the *cheap* stocks inside the index and trim the *rich* ones — automatically, with auditable code and live signals.
+Instead of Dollar Cost Averaging into the whole index, I buy the relative value inside the index at a stock elvel and trim the relatively expensive ones with rebalancing each day after US close.

 ---